IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 Job description: <br>

 BundleCert_Base bundles third-party certificates with the target component.
-This job is done after the AddCert job.
+This job runs after the AddCert job.
 One component can be bundled with multiple third-party certificates.

 Job UI: <br>